SAP/openui5-docs/docs/Step_2_Creating_a_Mock_Server_to_Simulate_Data_50897de.md

 });*HIGHLIGHT END*
 ```

-Now we can write the code to initialize the mock server that will simulate the requests instead of the real server.
+Now we can write the code to initialize the OData V2 mock server that will simulate the requests instead of the real server.
 We load the `MockServer` module as a dependency and create a helper object that defines an `init` method to start the server.
 This method is called before the Component initialization in the `mockServer.html` file above.
 The `init` method creates a `MockServer` instance with the same URL as the real service.
 The URL in configuration parameter `rootURI` is now served by our test server instead of the real service.

 Next, we set two global configuration settings for all `MockServer` instances that tell the server to respond automatically and introduce a delay of one second to imitate a typical server response time.